VsVim/VsVim/Documentation/Supported Features.md

 - M
 - n
 - N
+- t
+- T
+- v : modifier to a motion to act as in visual mode.
+Together with operator.
+Example: dvb.
 - w / &lt;S-Right&gt; : Normal Word
 - W / &lt;C-Right&gt; : Big Word
 - 0 : Beginning of the line